suneeld/sales-appbest/README.md

-# 🚀 Sales App Best — Feature Flag & Observability Demo
+# 🚀 Sales App Best — LaunchDarkly Feature Flag, Experimentation & Grafana Integration Demo.

-This is a React-based frontend application that demonstrates advanced feature flagging with **LaunchDarkly** and frontend monitoring with **Grafana Faro**.
+This is a React-based frontend application that demonstrates advanced feature flagging & experimentation with **LaunchDarkly** and frontend monitoring and LaunchDarkly integration with **Grafana Faro**.

 ---